 the file evolveXOR.py from last week.
 The main difference is

-that it saves the network that solved XOR in a file
+the network that solved XOR in a file called neat_chromo.

 - Copy the file neatXOR.py to a file

 - Import your novelty search code.

 - Create an instance of your Novelty class